jjlee/rescript-mode/README.md

 Apart from a working [ReScript install](https://rescript-lang.org/docs/manual/latest/installation) and this code, for a full setup you need:

 * Strongly recommended: Emacs 27.0 or newer built with native JSON support, for LSP performance
-* [rescript-vscode](https://github.com/rescript-lang/rescript-vscode) to provide the ReScript LSP server for type information, compiler errors, and completion
+* [rescript-vscode](https://github.com/rescript-lang/rescript-vscode) to provide the ReScript LSP server for type information, compiler errors, completion, and jump to definition/find references
 * Currently, [a way to format ReScript code](#formatting) (LSP also provides this, but there is an lsp-mode bug I need to report/fix before this works)

 The instructions here assume that you're using [LSP mode](https://emacs-lsp.github.io/lsp-mode/).  [eglot](https://github.com/joaotavora/eglot) may work too, I haven't tried it.